 Original Research Article

-Effect of Seedling transplanting on fiber yield and yield attributes of BJRI Tossa Jute( as influence by spacing
+Effect of Seedling transplanting method on fiber yield and yield attributes of BJRI Tossa Jute(Corchorus olitorius) as influence by plant spacing

 Abstract

 An experiment was conducted at the Jute Research Regional Station, Kishoreganj, Bangladesh, during 2020 to evaluate the effects of seedling transplanting and plant spacing on fiber yield, yield attributes, and economic performance of BJRI tossa jute (Corchorus olitorius L.) variety O-9897.
 The study was laid out in a randomized complete block design with three replications.
 Treatments comprised seedling transplanting with weeding and without weeding combined with six spacing arrangements (20 cm × 7.5 cm, 20 cm × 10 cm, 25 cm × 7.5 cm, 25 cm × 10 cm, 30 cm × 7.5 cm, and 30 cm × 10 cm).
 A direct-seeded crop with recommended fertilizer and weeding served as the control.